Subcohomology and a Livsic Theorem for Zooming Systems

 We denote by $Z_{n}(\alpha,\delta,f)$ the set of points in $M$ for which $n$ is an $(\alpha, \delta)$- zooming time.

-\begin{definition} (Zooming measure) A $f$-non-singular finite measure $\mu$ defined on the Borel sets of M is called a \textbf{\textit{weak zooming measure}} if $\mu$ almost every point has infinitely many $(\alpha, \delta)$-zooming times.
-A weak zooming measure is called a \textbf{\textit{zooming measure}} if \end{definition}
+\begin{definition} (Zooming measure) A $f$-non-singular finite measure $\mu$ defined on the Borel sets of M is called an $(\alpha,\delta)$-\textbf{\textit{weak zooming measure}} if $\mu$ almost every point has infinitely many $(\alpha, \delta)$-zooming times.
+A weak zooming measure is called an $(\alpha,\delta)$-\textbf{\textit{zooming measure}} if \end{definition}